 A unique feature of Black, however, is that everything comes at a price – you can expect to have lots of symmetrical effects like Extinction Event, or additional costs like in Blood Divination.
 Many effects in Black require you to pay life, like Arguel’s Blood Fast.

 You can build Commander decks around any theme or strategy, and mono Black isn’t an exception.
 This article won’t discuss specific strategies, because that’s up to you – the deckbuilder.
 However, there are three things that every EDH deck needs to be successful:

 Let’s dive into some of your best options for each one.

 Being in one color means you never have to sacrifice much to play several colorless mana rocks, like Sol Ring, Worn Powerstone, and Mind Stone over colored ones like Arcane Signet.
-This section will describe some of the other options available specifically to a mono black plan.
+This section will describe some other options available specifically to a mono Black plan.

 Black has a number of cards that take advantage of all the Swamps you’ll be playing:

 Just make sure you’re playing at least about 24 Swamps in order to make use of these optimally.
 You can also run Urborg, Tomb of Yawgmoth if you play a lot of utility lands, so they count as Swamps too.